FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • In Head-to-Head, standings are based on wins in weekly matchups.

 The season runs for all 38 Gameweeks, with no chips such as Wildcard or Triple Captain.
-Consistency and resource management matter more than short-term spikes.
+That’s why consistency and resource management matter more than short-term spikes.

 Draft Format and League Setup